sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 If you want to update an existing installation, use the -u option. ucsboep@ucsboep-desktop:/media/ucsboep/NVIDIASD/mambaforge$

-I also tried installing different versions of mambaforge and miniforge
+*I also tried installing miniforge3 and mambaforge but ran into the same issue*

-This included miniforge3 and mambaforge.
-Miniforge denied permission despite using sudo and mambaforge gave me permission using sudo but this meant it couldnt be installed onto the sd card.

 ## 3. How to Make New Conda Environments be Stored on the SD card by Default <a name="change-sd-default-location"></a>

 **Description:**
-Since I didn't have the permissions to run conda on an SD card I thought maybe I could keep the conda installed at the root and simply change it so that new conda environments are stored on the SD card instead of the internal storage.
-This is once again my attempt to resolve the storage issue involved with this NVIDIA machine.
-The conda version initially installed at the root when I made these attempts was miniforge-pypy3 for linux.
-Later, I will describe how and why I deleted this version and instead installed miniforge3.
+After learning I didn't have the permissions to run conda on an SD card I tried to keep the conda installed at the root and change it so that new conda environments were stored on the SD card instead of the internal storage.
+This is another attempt to increase storage on the NVIDIA machine.
+I had miniforge-pypy3 installed at the root when I made these attempts.
+The conda version I had installed at the root when I made these attempts.
+In section 4 I will describe how and why I deleted miniforge-pypy3 and installed miniforge3 instead.

 ### 3.1 Temporarily changing the location
 **Description:**
-The following steps describe how to temporarily have all new conda environments created to be stored on the SD card attached.
-Since it is temporary this means it only applied to the current session.
-After this, I demonstrate how to permanently change it in section 3.2 so that all future versions of conda installed on the NVIDIA machine have their environments stored in the SD card.
+The following steps describe how to temporarily make the SD card hold all new conda environments folders.
+Since it is temporary, this means it only applies to the current session.
+I demonstrate how to permanently change it in section 3.2 so that all future versions of conda installed on the NVIDIA machine have their environments stored on the SD card.
 These attempts were semi-successful.
-I was able to successfully create some environments as long as I did not specify a python version different from version already in the environment.
+I was able to successfully create some environments as long as I did not specify a python version different from the version already in the environment.
 For example: 'conda create --name myenv' works and when you check the version of python it says python version 2.7.
 But if you run 'conda create --name myenv python=3.8' you run into an error.
-Additionally, I am not able to install any other versions of python in this environment.
-Perhaps, this will work well for any environments that solely use python version 2.7, but we run into issues when we try using others.
+Additionally, I'm unable to install any other versions of python in this environment.
+Perhaps, this will work well for environments that solely require python version 2.7, but I run into issues when I try using other versions.

 0. Plug in SD card